qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

     You can also avoid the use of the rubber band by checking :guilabel:`Don't update rubber band during node editing`.

 #.
-For line feature pressing :kbd:`Shift+` + right-click will close the line automatically.
+For line feature pressing :kbd:`Shift` + right-click will close the line automatically.

-#.
-For line and polygon feature pressing :kbd:`R` or toggling stream digitizing the 'Advanced
-   Digitizing Toolbar' will let you perform a free-hand draw of the geometry.

 #.
 The attribute window will appear, allowing you to enter the information for
    the new feature. :numref:`Figure_edit_values` shows setting attributes for a fictitious